Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

     2.1. **Setting Up the Development Environment**
     - Create a file named ".env" at the root level of the folder.
     - Define env variables into it.
+    - **To Install Project dependencies, use the following command:**

+        -     npm install
     - **To initialize the project in development mode for the first time, please follow these steps:**

         -     npm run db:migrate